How the World’s Richest Family Went Broke

 The first of the Vanberbilts’ Fifth Avenue mansions in Manhattan was finished in 1883.
 Yet by 1947 all 10 of these opulent homes had been torn down after their contents had been auctioned off.

-Within just 30 years of the death of the Commodore no member of the Vanderbilt family was among the richest in the US.
-And 48 years after his death, one of his grandchildren is said to have died penniless.
+Within only 30 years of the death of the Commodore, no member of the Vanderbilt family was among the richest in the U.S. And 48 years after his death, one of his grandchildren is said to have died penniless.

-No doubt, the Great Depression and the introduction of the income and estate taxes in the early 1900s took a toll.
-But families such as the Rothschilds, the Rockefellers, the Fords and the Duponts were able to navigate these obstacles and preserve their wealth.
+No doubt, the Great Depression and the introduction of income and estate taxes in the early 1900s took a toll.
+But families such as the Rothschilds, the Rockefellers, the Fords, and the Duponts were able to navigate these obstacles and preserve their wealth.